lesspod/lesspod-2.0/README.md

 Our goal is to make it as simple as possible to host serverless websites and blogs.
 As we build Lesspod, we stare at the possibility of the serverless Internet.

+## Static websites vs Serverless websites

+Static websites can also be deployed without servers (VMs or bare metal) and can be considered as a serverless website.
+The key difference from development perspective is that a serverless website built with Lesspod can be a dynamic serverless website.

 ## Themes Support (Bootstrap themes + Tailwind CSS)

 We know that when it comes to building websites, themes do speed up the development effort.
 Currently, we support tailwind css and bootstrap both.
 Thousands of Bootstrap 4 themes are available online and can be quickly integrated using nuxt.config.js.